 |A mainstream curriculum which is individually designed and delivered for students with persistent speech and language impairments|

 |An intensive and integrated speech and language therapy intervention|

 |At ages 16-19 - access to further education courses with Moor House intensive specialist SLT support|

 We also check that the peer group is right for your child.

 The student may also need:

 |Direct Occupational Therapy intervention with an Occupational Therapist|

 |Direct Literacy intervention with a specialist teacher who is dyslexia trained|

 Day places are available to students who live locally and residential places are available for those living further away.
 Places at Moor House are paid for by the student's Local Education Authority.

-Please contact Sophia or Viv in the Admissions team to discuss whether Moor House may be the right place for your child and what to do next.
+Please call Sophia or Viv in the Admissions team to discuss whether Moor House may be the right place for your child and what to do next.
 You may like to also sign up to a parent tour or open day.